| | |

 Overhead shot of salmon bites served on a bed of couscous with broccoli on the side.

-How to Make Salmon Couscous Bowls
+How to Make A Salmon Couscous Bowl

 For the full ingredients list and instructions, click here.